 - Write thank-you notes to any adult from whom you received a letter of recommendation.

-- March 1st is priority deadline for the FAFSA.
+- March 1st is priority deadline for the FAFSA and CAFSA.
 Submit it as soon as possible.

 - Let your counselor know the outcome of your college applications and scholarship applications as you find out.
 Counselors use this information for Naviance.

 - If you filled out the FAFSA or CAFSA, expect to receive financial aid award letters from any colleges that accepted you.
 See your counselor about this if you have questions.